 MICHELLE DAVID (2016-17)

-Michelle David (age 21) is a Haitian-Peruvian composer who loves to work with timbre, texture, and different styles of music, specifically fusion, Latinx/Caribbean, experimental electronic, ambient, hip-hop, and cinematic music.
-She currently lives in Queens, NY and is currently completing her senior year at SUNY Geneseo.
-Michelle is majoring in music composition and recently completed her minor in piano pedagogy.
-She is looking forward to graduating this upcoming May and working towards applying for a PhD program in music composition.
-Her recent music collaborations have involved songwriting and production, and she had the joy of working with her family-friends, who are rappers, poets, and directors.
+Michelle David (age 23) is a Haitian-Peruvian composer who loves to experiment with timbre, texture, and different styles of music, specifically fusion, latin, caribbean, jazz, experimental electronic, ambient, hip-hop, and cinematic music.
+She currently lives in Queens, NY and is currently completing her last year at SUNY Geneseo.
+She’s majoring in music composition and she recently completed her minor in Piano Pedagogy, which has led her to teach private piano lessons during the summer.
+She is looking forward to graduating in May 2022 and working towards applying for grad school.
+She is planning to study music composition with a focus in film music and music education.
+Her recent music collaborations have involved songwriting and music production.
+She's had the joy of working with her family-friends, who are rappers, poets, and film directors.

 ABBY HARRIS (2018-19)